ecosense-au-dk/karibu-tutorial/helloworld.md

-Level 1: A simple distributed test environment
+Stage 2: A simple distributed test environment
 ==================

 In this stage we start using the real RabbitMQ implementations for the